KhronosGroup/OpenCL-Guide/chapters/os_tooling.md

 llvm-spirv test.bc -o test.spv
 ```

-__Note:__ converting optimized IR is currently unsupported.
-Therefore, a stand-alone __spirv-opt__ tool can be used to optimize SPIR-V modules.
+__Note:__ Converting optimized IR is currently unsupported.
+However, the stand-alone __spirv-opt__ tool can be used to optimize SPIR-V modules once they have been created.

 __(iii)__ Linking multiple modules can be done on LLVM IR level by passing multiple `.bc` files to __llvm-link__.